 “A consensus means that everyone agrees to say collectively what no one believes individually.”Abba Eban

 Consensus, unfortunately, often becomes a beautified façade to cover up the “groupthink” approach.
 Analysis that may result in unwelcome discoveries often gets replaced with an unspoken agreement not to open a “can of worms”.
-The project can go ahead, the schedule can be upheld, and successful delivery can be reported by the end of fiscal year.
+The project can go ahead, the schedule can be upheld, and successful delivery can be reported by the end of the fiscal year.
 The only downside might be that the real business problem will not be solved, or will be replaced by a new problem.

 The stakeholders who are disagreeing with the proposed consensus may be labelled as “non-team players”, “opposition”, or “hostile stakeholders”.
 But there is a reason why democratic societies have official opposition to counterbalance the ruling party: to keep the majority in check.

 There are a lot of excellent books and articles on the dangers of “groupthink”.
 As part of professional growth, each business analyst should be familiar with the concepts and the risks that consensus without analysis may create.
-And most of all, experienced analysts need to learn to recognize when they themselves become the victims of the “groupthink” mentality.
+And most of all, experienced analysts need to learn to recognize when they become the victims of the “groupthink” mentality.

 From this perspective, encountering opposition on the project is your wake-up call.
 Be grateful for a reminder to consider the opposing point of view.
 Appreciate anyone who is not afraid to speak against the majority.
 They may be wrong, but they also may be right.